williaml33moore/bathtub/docs/about.markdown

 First, you need to write UVM virtual sequences that cover every _Given_, _When_, and _Then_ step in your Gherkin file.
 These are called step definitions and they effectively map your natural language Gherkin steps to runnable SystemVerilog code.
 Bathtub provides macros that simplify step definition creation.
+Your _Then_ steps should include assertions or equivalents so your scenarios can be self-checking.
 Then you need to write a new UVM test that's a lot like your existing tests in that it instantiates your UVM environment, but it also instantiates and configures a `bathtub` object from the package `bathtub_pkg`.
 When you run your test, e.g., with `+UVM_TESTNAME=bathtub_test`, instead of running a default sequence, your test "runs" your `bathtub` object which reads and parses your Gherkin files at run time, maps its steps to your step definition virtual sequences, then runs them all in order on your existing virtual sequencer.